 A company/institution is requesting a Certificate of Insurance of Coverage from our department.
 Where would I get this?

-When requested and deemed appropriate, the College's Risk Manager will issue a Certificate of Insurance Coverage that reflects insurance limits provided by the Commonwealth of Virginia.
+When requested and deemed appropriate, the university Risk Manager will issue a Certificate of Insurance Coverage that reflects insurance limits provided by the Commonwealth of Virginia.
 The Request for Certificate of Insurance form needs to be submitted at least two weeks before the event (submit the form online or print, complete and fax it to 757-221-2749.

 I'm running an event that may involve some risk to students, guests, or other participants.
 Should I have them sign a waiver or release of some kind?